scottminter/goal_tending/README.md

 # Goal Tending
-An NBA news aggregation and stats app.
+An NBA News and Stats